kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/problems 5th chapter.md

 5. p2 static link to P1 and dynamic link to p4

 # 6. Is it easier to implement the static scope rule or the one for dynamic scope?
 Give your reasons
-dynamic scope, only has to remember the last variable seen and use this.
+dynamic scope, only has to remember the last variable seen in the scope and use this.
 Static scope has to use activation records or implement CRT or A-list to find the variable needed.

+static scope is easier for the programmer to use.